awsdocs/amazon-aurora-user-guide/doc_source/Aurora.MySQL56.EOL.md

 For Aurora Serverless v1 DB clusters, you can perform an in\-place upgrade from Aurora MySQL version 1 to Aurora MySQL version 2\.
 For more details about this method, see [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

-For Aurora provisioned DB clusters, you can complete upgrades from Aurora MySQL version 1 to Aurora MySQL version 3 by using a two\-stage upgrade process\.
-The first stage requires an upgrade from Aurora MySQL version 1 to Aurora MySQL version 2 using the methods described preceding\.
-The second stage requires an upgrade from Aurora MySQL version 2 to Aurora MySQL version 3\.
-To perform this upgrade, take a snapshot of an Aurora MySQL version 2 cluster and restore the snapshot to an Aurora MySQL version 3 cluster\.
+For Aurora provisioned DB clusters, you can complete upgrades from Aurora MySQL version 1 to Aurora MySQL version 3 by using a two\-stage upgrade process:

+1. Upgrade from Aurora MySQL version 1 to Aurora MySQL version 2 using the methods described preceding\.

+1. Upgrade from Aurora MySQL version 2 to Aurora MySQL version 3 using the same methods as for upgrading from version 1 to version 2\.
 For more details, see [Upgrading from Aurora MySQL 2\.x to 3\.x](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Updates.MajorVersionUpgrade.2to3)\.
-Please note the [Feature differences between Aurora MySQL version 2 and 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.Compare-v2-v3-features)\.
+Note the [Feature differences between Aurora MySQL version 2 and 3](Aurora.AuroraMySQL.Compare-v2-v3.md#AuroraMySQL.Compare-v2-v3-features)\.

 You can find upcoming end\-of\-life dates for Aurora major versions in [Amazon Aurora versions](Aurora.VersionPolicy.md)\.
 Amazon automatically upgrades any clusters that you don't upgrade yourself before the end\-of\-life date\.
 After the end\-of\-life date, these automatic upgrades to the subsequent major version occur during a scheduled maintenance window for clusters\.

 The following are additional milestones for upgrading Aurora MySQL version 1 clusters \(provisioned and Aurora Serverless\) that are reaching end of life\.
 For each, the start time is 00:00 Universal Coordinated Time \(UTC\)\.